yatharthb97/FCS/LangevinSim/README.md

 	• **Uniform Spherical Mode** also ignores the Structure Factor arguement (sf) passed to the Veff Object.
 	• For **Uniform Spherical Mode** "PSF Exponents" and "PSF Normalization" are both set to zero.

+    • FCS_RND_SAMPLING feature macro advances the state of the PRNG engine and distributions, so it will affect reporoducability in the current implementation.